rohan-shenoy/rohan-shenoy.github.io/_projects/2_project.md

 ### Single-Scale Alignment

 To fix the misalignment, we can use a single-scale alignment algorithm.
 This method performs an exhaustive search over a small pixel window, shifting one channel relative to a reference channel.
-The best alignment is the displacement that maximizes the similarity (or minimizes the difference) between the two channels, according to a chosen distance metric.
+The best alignment is the displacement that maximizes the similarity between the two channels, according to a chosen distance metric.
 We use two primary distance metrics:

 1.  **L2 Norm (Sum of Squared Differences):** This metric calculates the direct Euclidean distance between the pixel values of two images.
 It's fast but sensitive to overall brightness differences.
-The formula is:
     $$ L_2 = \sqrt{\sum_{i=1}^{n}(u_i - v_i)^2} $$
 2.  **Normalized Cross-Correlation (NCC):** This metric is more robust to linear variations in brightness and contrast.
-It normalizes both images by subtracting their mean and dividing by their standard deviation before comparing them.
-An NCC score of 1 indicates a perfect match.
-The formula is:
+It normalizes both images before comparing them.
     $$ NCC = \frac{1}{n} \sum_{i=1}^{n} \frac{(u_i - \bar{u})}{\sigma_u} \frac{(v_i - \bar{v})}{\sigma_v} $$

-Below are the alignment results for both the Cathedral and Emir images using both metrics.
+Below are the single-scale alignment results for the Cathedral image.

 <div class="row align-items-center">
   <div class="col-sm mt-3 mt-md-0 text-center">